 Recently I ventured to build and install a copy of Metview on a local computer, in order to provide my wife a testing platform when she is working from home.
-Metview is a meteorological workstation application and its capabilities include powerful data access, processing and visualisation.
-It is maintained and developed in part by ECMWF.
+Metview is a meteorological workstation application and its capabilities include powerful data access, processing and visualization.
+It is maintained and developed in part by ECMWF (opens new window).

 ECMWF site does provide relatively precise instructions how to build software from sources, but I hit a wall at first try, mainly because instructions are a little vague at some points, and take many things for granted and obvious.
 This post should serve as a kind of mental note for future reference, but if somebody finds it useful, it’s fine by me 😃

 UPDATE: Originally, this guide was written for openSUSE 11.3, but in the meantime I wondered if it would work on newer version (12.3).
 Short answer: it did, but with some modifications.
 I linked newer set of scripts below for openSUSE 12.3, there are some additional packages needed, and I used this opportunity to install newer version of MetView too (4.3.7) 😃